Thursday, October 29, 2020

 • You may also provide feedback related to the quality of the objective.
 For example, is it SMART?

-What are some examples of Student Learning Objectives?
+What are some examples of Student Personal Learning Objectives?

 • You can expect a wide range of objectives based on your student’s learning needs and interests.
 Some examples include objectives related to: